Home >

 A Collaborative Process

-The planning process will be led by a Strategic Planning Committee chaired by Dr. Susanne Fenske and composed of members from across the university.
+The planning process was led by a Strategic Planning Committee chaired by Dr. Susanne Fenske and composed of members from across the university.

-Throughout the process, students, faculty, staff, trustees and community members will have the opportunity to provide input and feedback to inform the committee’s work.
+Throughout the process, students, faculty, staff, trustees and community members had the opportunity to provide input and feedback to inform the committee’s work.

-The committee also will communicate with our campus communities, providing updates as its work on the strategic plan progresses.
+The committee also communicated with our campus communities, providing updates as its work on the strategic plan progressed.

-PennWest’s strategic planning process will be informed by five guiding principles:
+PennWest’s strategic planning process was informed by five values:

-Through the lens of these guiding principles, planning will be organized around seven focus areas:
+Through the lens of these values, planning was organized around seven focus areas:

 1. Academic innovation and excellence